contact-andy/GSoC-25_DBpedia_Amharic_Chapter/README.md

 The output will be published as **RDF triples** and made accessible via a user-friendly web interface, following **FAIR (Findable, Accessible, Interoperable, Reusable)** data principles.

-### Deliverables
-- An **Amharic-compatible extension** to the DBpedia Extraction Framework.
-- New **infobox mapping templates** for Amharic Wikipedia.
-- An **automated extraction pipeline** with support for citations, disambiguation, topical concepts, and personal data.
-- A **structured knowledge graph** (RDF triples) linked with English DBpedia and Wikidata.
-- A lightweight **web interface** with SPARQL querying and multilingual support.
-- Comprehensive **documentation** covering setup, usage, and FAIR-compliant publishing.

 ---

 ## Key Achievements and Deliverables